-Take a look at five of our favorite ideas that will help remove the financial barrier standing between you and creating art full time.
+Take a look at five of our favorite tips to make money as an artist that will help remove the financial barrier standing between you and creating art full-time.

-- Web Sales: Selling your artwork online is a low-risk way to dip your toe into the waters of small business ownership.
-Once registered and set up to sell on websites like Etsy or aftcra, you can focus on promoting your artwork and bringing in money without even having to leave your house (except to ship out products, of course).
+Selling your artwork online is a low-risk way to dip your toe into the waters of small business ownership.
+Once you’re registered and set up to sell on websites like Etsy or aftcra, you can focus on promoting your artwork and bringing in money without even having to leave your house (except to ship out products, of course).

-- Creating Online Tutorials: Can you operate a camera and use basic video editing software?
+Can you operate a camera and use basic video editing software?
 If so, you can try your hand creating video tutorials for sites like Skillshare, Udemy, or Lynda.
-Others sign up to take your courses, and you get to keep a certain percentage of the course fee.
+Others can sign up to take your courses, and you get to keep a certain percentage of the course fee.
 The exact amount depends on the particular site.

-- Print on Demand: If you’ve ever wanted to see your art on anything from coffee cups to shower curtains and make cash from those products, then print on demand, or “POD,” may be for you.
-Sites like Society6 and RedBubble allow you to upload your artwork, then they print it on various products — and even take care of the purchasing and shipping for you.
+If you’ve ever wanted to see your art on anything from coffee cups to shower curtains and make cash from those products, then print on demand, or “POD,” may be for you.
+Sites like Society6 and RedBubble allow you to upload your artwork, then they print it on various products—and even take care of the purchasing and shipping for you.

 As an artist, standing apart from the pack is key.
 If you can differentiate yourself from the rest and find your own aesthetic, you’ll turn heads.
 When you’re creating things that are unique or weird, you’ll be able to develop your brand and land all kinds of opportunities.

 Translating your brand to the web and creating a strong online presence, however, requires a bit of finesse and know-how.
 Here are some ideas to get you started:

 Start a professional website